 The new tools and motivation, Arbor Networks said, "represents a sea change in the threat landscape."
 Arbor Networks Solutions Architect Roland Dobbins noted in a statement that 2011 represented "a democratization of DDoS," adding that any type and size of organization can become a target, and anyone can carry out such an attack.

-As for defensive measures, Prolexic suggested companies leverage better and analysis tools, to provide greater accuracy and faster identification and analysis.
+As for defensive measures, Prolexic suggested companies leverage better monitoring and analysis tools, to provide greater alert accuracy and faster identification and analysis.
 "The faster attacks can be recognized," the company said, "the faster they can be mitigated."

 Another security company, New Jersey-based Radware, also issued a report that noted small, less-intensive attacks can cause more damage than larger DDoS incidents.
 It said that firewalls and intrusion prevention systems are not sufficient to thwart attacks, and that the core mitigation strategy should be to "defend and absorb."